alhulaymi/msu-cse491-2013/hw1.rst

 Homework #1
 ===========

-(Note, this homework is not yet complete; I may add to it. --titus)
+(Note, this homework is not yet complete; I may add to it. --titus the first)

 Due January 24th at 11:59pm.